ambshah/GST-E-invoice/README.md

 request headers are individual parameters.
 Request body is a base 64 encoded json object with a single property called "data"

+Success Respose is also a JSON object with properties

+* AckNo
+* AckDt
+* Irn
+* SignedInvoice
+* SignedQRCode
+* Status

+Error Respose is also a JSON object with properties
+* status
+* Data
+* Error Details
+* info

+Schema and validations are available at https://einv-apisandbox.nic.in/version1.00/generate-irn.html#requestPayload